Howard University: Notable alumni

-Distinguished alumni of Howard University include a vice president of the United States, several United States diplomats and United States governors, a United States Ambassador to the United Nations, foreign royals, seven foreign heads of state, 11 members of United States Congress, a Supreme Court Justice, directors and executives of Fortune 500 companies, Academy Award– and Emmy Award–winning actors, Grammy Award—winning songwriters and producers, two US Army generals, a US Air Force general and Vice Chief of Staff of the United States Air Force, and Nobel laureates including Nobel Prize for Literature winner Toni Morrison.
-Additional alumni include civil rights activists and pioneers in the Civil Rights Movement, a United States Secretary of Health and Human Services, a United States Secretary of Housing and Urban Development, a United States Secretary of Agriculture, a United States Secretary of Veterans Affairs, a United States Secretary of the Army, a United States Deputy Secretary of Commerce, 12 Mayors of American cities, and three State Attorneys General.
-Howard University has also produced many firsts, including Roger Arliner Young who became the first African-American woman to receive a doctorate in zoology, Benjamin O. Davis Sr. the first African-American US Army general, Frederic E. Davison the first African-American US Army Major General and the first to command a US Army Infantry Division, Johnson O. Akinleye, 12th Chancellor of North Carolina Central University, Thurgood Marshall, the first African-American Supreme Court justice, and Edward W. Brooke III who became the first African-American elected to the US Senate, among others.
+Distinguished alumni of Howard University include a vice president of the United States, several diplomats and governors, a U.S. ambassador to the United Nations, foreign royals, seven foreign heads of state, 11 members of U.S. Congress, a Supreme Court justice, directors and executives of Fortune 500 companies, Academy Award- and Emmy Award-winning actors, Grammy Award-winning songwriters and producers, two U.S. Army generals, a U.S. Air Force general and vice chief of staff of the Air Force, and Nobel laureates including Nobel Prize for Literature winner Toni Morrison.
+Additional alumni include civil rights activists and pioneers in the Civil Rights Movement, a secretary of Health and Human Services, a secretary of Housing and Urban Development, a secretary of agriculture, a secretary of Veterans Affairs, a secretary of the Army, a deputy secretary of commerce, 12 mayors, and three state attorneys general.

+Howard University has also produced many firsts, including Roger Arliner Young, who became the first African-American woman to receive a doctorate in zoology; Benjamin O. Davis Sr., the first African-American U.S. Army general; Frederic E. Davison, the first African-American U.S. Army major general and the first to command an Army infantry division, Johnson O. Akinleye, 12th chancellor of North Carolina Central University; Thurgood Marshall, the first African-American Supreme Court justice; and Edward W. Brooke III, the first African-American elected to the U.S. Senate.

 Howard University also counts four Rhodes Scholarship winners, 22 Pickering Fellows, 11 Truman Scholars, over 70 Fulbright Scholars, a Schwarzman Scholar, a Goldwater Scholar, and two Pulitzer Prize winners and numerous other Pulitzer Prize nominees among its alumni.
-To date Howard University has granted over 120,000 degrees and produces the most black doctorate recipients of any university.
+To date, Howard University has granted over 120,000 degrees and produces the most black doctorate recipients of any university.